Axen8/BotServerAvaliability/README.md

 DISCORD_TOKEN="Paste your discord bot token here" SERVER_DIRECTORY="Paste the directory path to the location where the server is stored here."
 SERVER_RUN="Provide the run file with the appropriate extension.
 If you're using a Windows OS, paste the .bat file; if you're on Linux, paste the .sh file here."
+CLOSING_PASSWD="put a password to give access to high level functions"
 ```

 - Execute the following command to install the dependencies (it is advisable to do this within a virtual environment):

 `pip install -r requirements.txt`